Yoga Instructor Career - 2023 Salary, Prospects & More

 Population health is determined by the health statistics of the general population in a given area.

-These stats are determined by such things as obesity and diabetes rates and the level of access to health and fitness services.
+Obesity and diabetes rates and access to health and fitness services determine these stats.

 The healthier a population is, the more opportunity you’ll have to work as a fitness and wellness provider.